vitessio/website/content/en/docs/user-guides/topology-service.md

 An entire Keyspace can be locked.
 We use this during resharding for instance, when we change which Shard is serving what inside a Keyspace.
-That way we guarantee only one operation changes the keyspace data concurrently.
+That way we guarantee only one operation changes the Keyspace data concurrently.

 ### Shard

 A Shard contains a subset of the data for a Keyspace.
-The Shard record in the global topology contains:
+The Shard record in the Global topology server contains:

 * the Master tablet alias for this shard (that has the MySQL master).
 * the sharding key range covered by this Shard inside the Keyspace.
 * the tablet types this Shard is serving (master, replica, batch, …), per cell if necessary.
-* if during filtered replication, the source shards this shard is replicating from.
+* if using filtered replication, the source shards this shard is replicating from.
 * the list of cells that have tablets in this shard.
 * shard-global tablet controls, like blacklisted tables no tablet should serve